mkosir/frontend-monorepo-boilerplate/README_CONVENTIONS.md

 ## Naming

+Strive to keep naming conventions consistent and readable, because another person will maintain the code you have written.
 There is no convention on cache invalidation, but bellow naming conventions should be followed:

 - React components - Pascal case (`ProductItem`, `ProductsPageContainer`)